pmean/build-website/text/07/IrbReviewPilot.md

 benefits of its own, but only indirect benefits through helping the planning of a larger scale study.
 Some people might quibble with that definition, but it is a good starting point for discussion.
-Sometimes people use the term \"pilot study\" when they should be using the term
+Sometimes people use the term "pilot study" when they should be using the term "exploratory study" instead.
-\"exploratory study\" instead.

-It\'s a myth that all research must have a formal hypothesis, and this is especially true of pilot studies.
+It's a myth that all research must have a formal hypothesis, and this is especially true of pilot studies.
 I would not encourage researchers to try to force fit a hypothesis driven research model onto a type of research where it does not fit well.